 How to Manage Gout Joint Pain?

 For effective pain management it is important to go through systematic treatment.
-When you contact your physician during the gout attack, he/she will prescribe some common anti-inflammatories and pain relievers to provide immediate pain relief.
+When you contact your physician during the gout attack, he/she will prescribe some common anti-inflammatories and pain relievers such as Arnicare Gel to provide immediate pain relief.

 Then the root cause of the pain which is usually high uric acid is treated.
 It is important for you to take adequate bed rest.
 If you remain very active during the attack, it may result in a subsequent attack.